Tropical Storm Fernand forms in Gulf of Mexico

 However, the large area of downpours and gusty thunderstorms will extend from northeastern Mexico to southern Texas and most notably the lower Rio Grande Valley.

 There is the likelihood of torrential rainfall in this area with urban flooding.
-A general 3-6 inches of rain is forecast with locally higher amounts to perhaps as much as 10 inches.
+A general 3 inches to 6 inches of rain is forecast with locally higher amounts to perhaps as much as 10 inches.

 People should be prepared for rapid runoff that can lead to mudslides in the mountainous terrain of northern Mexico.